All Products

 Important

 The __source__ field is a reserved field in Simple Log Service.
 This field can be abbreviated to source.
-If you configure a custom field in the source format, the custom field conflicts with the reserved source field in Simple Log Service.
-If you want to search for the custom field, you must use Source or SOURCE in a search statement.
+If you configure a custom source field, the custom field conflicts with the reserved source field in Simple Log Service.
+If you want to search for the custom field, you must use Source or SOURCE in the search statement.

 __tag__